2015 program information and application materials will be available by Monday, December 8.

-The SEEDs program will be held over the following three Saturdays in April: April 12, 19 & 26 from 10:00 am – 3:00 pm each day.
-Selected participants much attend all sessions fully.
+The SEEDs program will be held on selected Saturdays in April.
+Selected participants must attend all sessions fully.

 The SEEDs program provides Bay Area high school juniors with a unique opportunity to begin exploring engineering in hopes for fostering a future engineering study.
 Participants come to the Santa Clara University campus on three Saturdays in April to attend workshops providing an introduction to various engineering disciplines.
 Topics will include: Bioengineering, Civil Engineering, Computer Science & Engineering, Electrical Engineering, Mechanical Engineering, and Web Design & Engineering.
 All workshops are introductory in nature and will include a mixture of lecture presentations and hands-on experiences facilitated by Santa Clara University professors.
 Participants will attend each workshop offered to be provided with a broad understanding of various engineering disciplines and careers.
 All workshops will be held in the School of Engineering facilities.

 High school juniors who are interested in exploring engineering are eligible to apply.
 Due to the program's introductory nature, students who are just beginning to consider engineering as a possible career and who have had little to no exposure to engineering topics are preferred.
 Women and other underrepresented groups in the field of engineering are also highly encouraged to apply.
 Due to the program popularity and increase in applications, we are only able to accept applications from junior students for 2014.
 Selected participants must attend ALL three sessions in April.

 Please note that students will only be able to participate in one of our high school engineering programs (SEEDs or SES), as the academic content of both programs is very similar.
 Information on the Summer Engineering Seminar (SES) can be found here.